Bengal cat: Cat registries

-Bengal cats from the first three filial generations of breeding (F1–G3) are considered "foundation cats" or "Early Generation" Bengals.
-The Early generation (F1–G3) males are frequently infertile.
-Therefore, female early generation Bengals of the F1, G2, and G3 are bred to fertile domestic Bengals.
-Nevertheless, as the term was used incorrectly for many years, many people and breeders still refer to the cats as F2, F3 and F4 even though the term is considered incorrect.
+Bengal cats from the first three generations of breeding (F1, G2, and G3) are considered "foundation" or "early-generation" Bengals.
+The early-generation males are frequently infertile.
+Therefore, female early-generation Bengals are bred to fertile domestic Bengal males of later generations.
+Nevertheless, as the term was used incorrectly for many years, many people and breeders still refer to the cats as F2, F3, and F4, even though the term is considered incorrect.

 Popularity

 The Bengal breed was more fully developed by the 1980s.
 "In 1992 The International Cat Association had 125 registered Bengal Breeders."
 By the 2000s, Bengals had become a very popular breed.
-In 2019, there were nearly 2,000 Bengal breeders worldwide.
+In 2019, there were nearly 2,500 Bengal breeders registered in TICA worldwide.